PhHermann/LDJump/Example/Example.md

 require(LDJump)
 results = LDJump("/pathToSample/HatLandscapeN16Len1000000Nrhs15_th0.01_540_1.fa", alpha = 0.05, segLength = 1000,
 pathLDhat = "/pathToLDhat", format = "fasta", refName = NULL, thth = 0.01)
-plot(results)
+postscript("Results.eps", horiz = F)
+plot(results[[1]], xlab = "Segments", ylab = "Estimated Recombination Rate", main = "Estimated recombination map with LDJump") dev.off()

 ```

 With the *plot*-Function of the package *stepR* one will obtain the estimated map with the estimated recombination rates plotted on the y-axis and the according segment number on the x-axis.
+The *postscript* and *dev.off* commands before and after plotting the results, respectively, will save the result in EPS-format.

+**LDJump** returns a list of 7 elements which contain the estimated recombination map, the constant estimates per segment, the calculated summary statistis, the type I error probability used, the sample size, the sequence length and th e segment lenght used.
+For a constant recombination rate estimation, only the latter six elements will be returned.

 Notes:
 * Both ZIP-Files have to be unzipped before usage in the R-function *LDJump*.